-Business dividend income that you received as part of a business conducted in Illinois is taxed by Illinois.
-If this income was received
+Business dividend income you received as part of a business conducted in Illinois is taxed by Illinois.
+If this income was received from a business conducted

-- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.

-Line 8: Taxable refunds, credits, or offsets of state and local income tax
+Line 8: Taxable refunds, credits, or offsets of state and local income taxes

-Write the amount of any Illinois Income Tax refund that you included in your taxable income because you claimed this refund as an itemized deduction on a previous year's federal return.
+Write the amount of any Illinois Income Tax refund you included in your taxable income because you claimed this refund as an itemized deduction on a previous year's federal return.
 If you received this refund from business taxes, include any refund amount to the extent that the original deduction was allocated to Illinois.